Professor Ahmed F. Ghoniem

-John's PhD research focuses on understanding fundamental mechanisms of combustion dynamics, i.e., thermoacoustic instability, observed in turbulent lean premixed flames.
-He is currently working on the backward-facing step combustor, where flames are stabilized by recirculating flows behind the step, with various fuel and inlet conditions.
+John's Ph.D. research focuses on investigating fundamental mechanisms underlying the onset of combustion dynamics, i.e., thermoacoustic instabilities, observed in turbulent lean premixed wake-stabilized flames burning various fuel mixtures over a range of operating conditions.

-John completed his Master's degree in Mechanical Engineering at MIT in 2009, and he earned his B.S. also in Mechanical Engineering at Seoul National University, Korea in 2007.
+John completed his Master's degree in Mechanical Engineering at MIT in 2009, and he earned his B.S. also in Mechanical and Aerospace Engineering at Seoul National University, South Korea in 2007.
 His master work is concerned with active control of supersonic impinging jet - which can be seen by Short Take Off and Vertical Landing (STOVL) aircraft - using pulsed microjet actuators.
 He joined the RGD group as a PhD candidate in February 2009.

 The focus of Zach's current research is in the area of combustion dynamics, focusing on the coupling between acoustic waves and large-scale turbulent structures in swirling flows and time-dependent flame anchoring in swirling flows.
 He is also investigating passive means of suppressing instability in lean, premixed combustion systems.